MH-Scripts/mh-stealnpcvehicles/readme.md

 - [Subscribe](https://www.youtube.com/@MaDHouSe79)

 # MH Steal Npc Vehicles
-- steal any npc vehicles
+- You can steal any npc vehicle and scrap it for vehicle parts.

 # Add in `qb-core/shared/items.lua`
 ```lua